markelog/pingdom-operator/readme.md

 ## Set up

-Assuming you already set up kubernetes config on your machine
+Assuming you already set up kubernetes config on your machine.

 Clone the repo –